woman taking a true break in a skii lodge instead of working on vacation

 Cultural and Societal Pressures

 Society often places women in the role of “always available” caregiver, whether it’s for children, partners, or co-workers.
 This can make it feel “wrong” to take vacation time or even a few hours for yourself, as the expectation is that you’re always there to support others.
-Women who also run businesses may find that this dual caregiving expectation creates added guilt, making it difficult to enjoy a break, even if they’ve worked hard to earn it.
+Women who also run businesses may find that this dual caregiving expectation creates added guilt and makes it all the more difficult to enjoy a break, even if they’ve worked hard to earn it.

 Perfectionism and Responsibility